OneOffTech/backupscript/readme.md

   * Backblaze (with prefix `b2:`)
   * Openstack Swift (prefix container name with `swift:`)

+Copy the example configuration to the expected location:
+`cp backup.cfg.example ~/.backup.cfg`.

-Now alter the content of the `config.sh` file to suit your needs.
+Now alter the content of the `~/.backup.cfg` file to suit your needs.

-Create a backup repository by running `source config.sh && restic init -r`.
+Create a backup repository by running `source ~/.backup.cfg && restic init -r $URI`.
 This is only required once.
 If a repository already exists at the destination, it will not be overwritten.
 You need to delete it manually first.